What is toxicology?

-A wide variety of pharmaceutical products are manufactured daily, and there is always a significant amount of drug research and development occurring as well.
+According to data collected in 2021, approximately 41% of all drugs manufactured are considered highly potent (OELs less than 10 μg/m3).
+In addition, a wide variety of pharmaceutical products are manufactured daily, and there is always a significant amount of drug research and development occurring as well.
 Therefore, occupational toxicologists play a significant role in the field of toxicology.

 A toxicology professional must be multi-talented and use skills from a variety of sciences.
 Toxicologists may have a background of chemistry, biology, and related fields.
 Occupational toxicology professionals typically enter the field with advanced degrees is a related scientific field.

 In the pharmaceutical industry, occupational toxicology professionals are faced with the unique challenge of preventing occupational exposure to potent compounds.
 Potent compounds may pose hazards to employees and thus toxicologists must work to prevent over-exposure to these substances.
 Occupational toxicologists must conduct risk assessments for compounds early in development and place compounds in potent compound categorization or control banding schemes.
 Toxicologists must also develop occupational exposure limits and participate in potent compound safety training in order to prevent over-exposure to potent compounds.